How to provide remote tech support for friends and family

-Here are some of the tips, tricks, and tools I use not only to write my articles but to help out my friends and family when they ask (just don't remind them, ok?).
+Here are some of the tips, tricks, and tools we here at Android Central use not only to write our articles but also to help out our friends and family when they ask (just don't remind them, ok?).

 Having done customer support in the past, I can tell you that it can be infuriating to try to diagnose a problem over the phone or via text.
 Honestly, though, it's just as frustrating for the person needing the help as it is for the person giving it.
 Hands-down the best way to diagnose and solve family tech issues (aside from actually being there with them) is over a video call.